zen0bit/vpm/README.md

 prefix arguments with --, vpm just tries to do its best it can to understand the user (there are some command-line-switches, though, see vpm help).

+Also vpm will ask for password if needed.

 # License

 vpm is released under the terms of the GNU General Public License,